yilin1168/full-blockchain-solidity-course-js/README.md

 </p>
 <br/>

 Welcome to the repository for the Ultimate Web3, Full Stack Solidity, and Smart Contract - Beginner to Expert Full Course | Javascript Edition FreeCodeCamp Course!

+Solidity language is mainly based on frontend tools

 # Link to video: https://www.youtube.com/watch?v=gyMwXuJrbJQ

-All code references have both a javascript and a typescript edition.
+All code references have both a javascript and a typescript edition.(ts an extention of js)

 Recommended Testnet: Rinkeby